cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.4, New Things:
+ Script is V1.5, New Things:

-* Added walkbot
-* Updated the watermark to display the build date
-* Redesigned the UI
-* Added Tabs
+ * Added chams
-* Added a Keybind (Insert to toggle)
+ * Added The ability to show HumanoidRootPart
-* Added Super Blocks
+ * Added Get Diamond blocks
-* Removed Shiny players (It makes your body parts transparent now.)

 that is all for this update.

+Sorry about this update being really small, i just didnt feel like updating today.